milonmaze/privacy-terms-observatory/www.cloudflare.com/transparency.md

 BACKGROUND ON THE DATA

-The data presented below covers the period from July 1, 2021, to December 31, 2021.
+The data presented below covers the period from January 1, 2022, to June 30, 2022.
 A request received in December 2021, but not processed until January 2022 will show as both "Requests received" and "Requests in process."
 Also, requests for which we are waiting for a response from law enforcement before moving forward may also be reflected in "Requests in process."
 The total number of domains affected and the total number of accounts affected refer only to requests which have been answered.

 Download Transparency Report

 You can subscribe to updates on our Transparency Report using an RSS Feed.

 BACKGROUND ON REQUESTS FOR USER DATA
 BACKGROUND ON REQUESTS FOR CONTENT REMOVAL OR BLOCKING